-If further treatment to resolve skin changes and underlaying vein problems is recommended, the Vascular Vein Centers team can perform endovenous laser therapy (EVLT) or VenaSeal (medical grade adhesive) treatment.
-These are our primary procedures for treating the “source veins”; the origin of the problem.
-EVLT and VenaSeal treatment takes place in our clinics and causes far less discomfort and recovery and is faster than traditional treatments such as vein stripping.
+If further treatment to resolve skin changes and underlaying vein problems is recommended, the Vascular Vein Centers team can perform endovenous laser therapy (EVLT) treatment, our primary procedures for treating the “source veins”; the origin of the problem.
+EVLT treatment takes place in our clinics and causes far less discomfort and recovery and is faster than traditional treatments such as vein stripping.

 Ultrasound guided foam sclerotherapy will be required in most cases to treat the “branch veins” (varicose veins) coming off the “source veins”.
 The treatment uses a chemical foam to collapse and seal problem veins, eliminating further progression.
 The procedure is essentially painless as is recovery and you can resume normal activities immediately.

-The Vascular Vein Centers team also uses the latest in FDA approved advanced treatments such as Varithena® foam sclerotherapy and VenaSeal™ medical adhesive to treat problem veins.
+The Vascular Vein Centers team also uses the latest in FDA approved advanced treatments such as Varithena® foam sclerotherapy to treat problem veins.
 Each has its specific indication and most insurance carriers cover the procedures.

 If you have noticed skin changes in your legs, call Vascular Vein Centers today or book an appointment online.

 Conditions & Treatments

 IAC Accredited Diagnostic Ultrasound Imagingmore info

 Spider Veinsmore info

 Post Pregnancymore info

 Venous Ulcers & Wound Caremore info